tbrowder/RakudoBin/README.md

     The result is Raku v2022.12 and zef v0.13.8.
 Note that version is probably sufficient for beginning Raku users, but this module aims to make upgrading to a more recent version painless.

+### Step 2 - Install this module

+    $ sudo zef install RakudoBin

+### Step 3 - Remove the system zef

+    $ sudo apt-get purge raku-zef

+OR

+    $ sudo apt-get purge perl6-zef

-### Step 2 - Install or upgrade the Rakudo binary system
+### Step 4 - Install or upgrade the Rakudo binary system

-    $ sudo install-rakudo-bin
+    $ sudo rb-install-raku

+Note after the first installation, the system package of `zef` should be removed to avoid possible interference between the two versions.

 AUTHOR
 ======